 Grandpa Shelton was my hero.
 I all but worshipped him.
 The reason for this is because he was always so jolly, so kind, so wise, and he always treated me with respect, and like I was somebody special.
 And he'd just about try anything!
 Like ride a motorcycle!
 On the back . . . with one of his grandsons driving! (in the photo, Steve Shelton, son of Wayne & Shirley Shelton).

 At a very young, tender and impressionable age, I was allowed to spend the night with my Grandpa and Grandma Shelton.
 No two better people ever walked this earth.
 I don't believe a better example of ethics, integrity, and just plain old down to earth goodness can be found anywhere.

 I could go on and on about their good qualities, but will cut it short by saying this: I have never heard neither say something bad about another person, never heard either say a dirty word (curse), have never known either to do anything wrong.

 But Grandpa would stand for what was right!
 And he'd stand up ready to fight if he thought someone was gonna get something over on him!
-He was known for his pugilistic abilities, and once proved them when an old man in the middle of Kennett, Missouri decided he needed a cussin' and a whuppin'.
+He was known for his pugilistic abilities, and once proved them when an old man in the middle of Kennett, Missouri decided he needed to be cursed out and then whupped.

 As far as being a worker, I've seen him take three rows of that little scrappy cotton in the field just west of the house where they lived out at Simmons Chapel, and beat others who'd taken only two rows.
 On his knees, up and down those rows, never seeming to slow even a little.